 We believe in making friends, not contacts.
 We believe in giving, not taking.
 We believe in helping others before helping yourself.
 We are truly passionate about helping founders, entrepreneurs and startups succeed.
 We intend to make their startup journey less lonely, more connected and more memorable.

-Along with being the Charlotte Chapter Director, Rob is a professional mentor, podcast consultant, speaker, writer, recovering attorney, and host of the Future Self Podcast.
+Rob is the Founder of YourPod Podcast Consulting & Production, as well as professional mentor, speaker, writer, recovering attorney, and host of the Future Self Podcast.
 You can connect with Rob at robertingalls.com or on social media @FutureSlf

 What do most people do on New Year’s Day?
 Sleep in, watch college football, eat black eyed pea’s and greens perhaps.
 Well, on January 1st, 2004 Garth Moulton was in Silicon Valley doing everything but that, he was busy launching JigSaw.com, his first ever startup.